visitscotland/digital-documents/security/secret-management.md

    be carefully considered as they might grant access to public facing services
 3. **Determine the Type**: Identify whether the leaked secret is a production secret, a test secret or a non-secret key.
 4. **Assess the Impact**: Evaluate the severity and potential impact of the leak on systems, data, and user security.
 5. **Open Source**: Identify whether the project is Open Source or not.
-An Open-source project needs to address
-6. vulnerabilities quicker than a closed source project because we are disclosing such vulnerability in our Bill of Materials
+An Open-source project needs to address vulnerabilities quicker than a closed source project because we are disclosing such vulnerability in our Bill of Materials
-6. **Report**: Report the issue to your technical leader to make sure that the issue has been dealt correctly.
+7. **Report**: Report the issue to the _Digital Development Senior Manager_ to make sure that the issue has been dealt with correctly.
 They might help to validate that the proper action has been or will be performed

 ### Remediation
 If the secret relates to an Open Source Repository